Through The Fibro Fog

 • Add the mango to a blender and blend to a thick puree.

 • Tip the oats into your bowl or jar and pour in the milk.
-Stir well to combine, then add all the other ingredients.
+Stir well to combine, then add the chia seeds, coconut, pumpkin seeds, vanilla extract (if using), maple syrup and salt.
 Stir again and then set aside in the fridge for at least an hour.

 • Top with additional coconut and pumpkin seeds then enjoy!